NuruProgramming/nyaraka/docs/src/en/bool.md

+---
+title: Bool
+titleTemplate: Boolean objects in Nuru are truthy, meaning that any value is true, except tupu and sikweli.
+---

 # Working with Booleans in Nuru

 Boolean objects in Nuru are truthy, meaning that any value is true, except tupu and sikweli.
 They are used to evaluate expressions that return true or false values.